 During the course, the students are evaluated on the graduate-level objectives.
-If an objective is not met on the specified exam or assignment, the student must remediate the deficiency.
+If an objective is not met on the specified exam or assignment, the student must remediate the deficient WAKS learning objective.
 Remediations are designed by each instructor.
-At the end of each semester, instructors communicate to the students and to the Graduate Advisor each student's performance on the WAKS graduate learning objectives.
+By the end of each semester, instructors communicate to the students and to the Graduate Advisor each student's performance on the WAKS graduate learning objectives.
 Objectives related to undergraduate knowledge and skills of basic communication processes are indicated in relevant graduate course syllabi.
 Some undergraduate competencies may be reviewed and specifically reexamined, but all are expected and built upon within the graduate courses.

 In the event that a learning objective for a particular course is not signed off by an instructor during the semester, the student is responsible for meeting with that instructor to develop a remediation plan.
 It is the responsibility of the student to meet with the instructor to clarify how remediations are completed for a given course.
 Many instructors are unavailable during the summer, so students should plan accordingly.
 Remediation may include independent readings followed by examinations, written projects, oral examinations, or demonstrations of a clinical skill.
-Failure to remediate learning objectives will prevent the awarding of the master's of science in speech-language pathology.
+All WAKS learning objectives must be remediated prior to scheduling Oral Comprehensive Exams (Plan B students) or scheduling the thesis defense (Plan A/thesis students).
+Failure to remediate learning objectives will prevent the awarding of the Master of Science in Speech-Language Pathology.

 Students track their progress in meeting these objectives by communicating with their instructors, accessing an on-line data management program, and participating each semester in academic advising sessions.
 The Division uses a learning management system called CALIPSO.
 Students pay a one-time fee for access to CALIPSO for up to 8 years.
-The Graduate Advisor updates CALIPSO at the end of each semester regarding whether a given student has passed his/her academic WAKS objectives, while the Speech Clinic Director updates CALIPSO regarding all clinical objectives and associated records.
+The Graduate Advisor updates CALIPSO at the end of each semester regarding whether a given student has passed their academic WAKS objectives, while the Speech Clinic Director updates CALIPSO regarding all clinical objectives and associated records.
 The Graduate Advisor and Speech Clinic Director will let students know how to enroll and access CALIPSO.